Visit Us Safely

 - Masks that do not fit properly (large gaps, too loose or too tight)

 The Carter is a private museum and, as such, is permitted to make independent decisions on operational practices such as capacity and mask requirements.
 The Carter is proud to offer free access to American art, as we have done for the past 60 years, but our top priority is the safety and health of our community and staff.
-Based on guidelines from the CDC, face masks have been shown to effectively prevent the spread of COVID-19, so for our safety and that of our audiences we are recommending that masks be worn by staff and visitors over the age of 2 and for everyone to practice social distancing.
-Face masks are optional for fully vaccinated individuals.
+Based on guidelines from the CDC, face masks have been shown to effectively prevent the spread of COVID-19, but per the recent guidelines, masks are now optional for all visitors and staff.
+We also encourage everyone to practice social distancing.

 The Carter has signage that encourages social distancing.
-This, along with the strategic placement of Gallery Associates, has created a low-touch and socially distant environment for staff and visitors.
+This, along with the strategic placement of Gallery Associates, has created a low-touch environment for staff and visitors.

 The Carter reopened on June 19, 2020, with new protocols and procedures in place to protect the health and safety of our staff and community.
 In addition to taking the CDC guidelines and recommendations of health officials into consideration, the Museum consulted with local and national peer institutions to determine what measures and procedures would best protect visitors and staff.

-The Museum is taking a series of steps to ensure the health and safety of its staff and visitors such as encouraging the use of face masks, practicing social distancing (6 feet apart), frequent cleaning of high-touch surfaces and offering a low-contact visitor experience.
+The Museum is taking a series of steps to ensure the health and safety of its staff and visitors such as encouraging the use of face masks, practicing social distancing (6 feet apart), and frequent cleaning of high-touch surfaces.

 The Carter has implemented a series of new sanitation and cleaning procedures, which will be enacted consistently throughout all hours of operation.
 New cleaning procedures include increased frequency of cleaning and sanitizing high-touch areas and implementing new products with enhanced disinfectant mechanisms.